 I received my doctoral degree (Dr. rer. soc. oec.) from University of Graz in 2014.
 I have worked in a number of EU-funded projects studying online scholarly communication, including the Network of Excellence STELLAR, the Marie Curie project TEAM, and most recently I lead the work package on innovative dissemination in the Horizon 2020 project OpenUP.
 For my work, I was awarded a Panton Fellowship of the Open Knowledge Foundation and a Marshallplan Scholarship of the Austrian Marshallplan Foundation, which I spent at the Personalized Adaptive Web Systems Lab of University of Pittsburgh.
 For my dissertation, I have received the GOR Thesis Award 2016 and the GRAWE Promotional Award 2014.

-I am chair of the Science 2.0 & Open Science Track at i-KNOW.
-Furthermore, I serve as a reviewer on several editorial boards and program committees (among others the open access journals Data, Research Ideas and Outcomes (RiO), Frontiers in Library and Information Science).
+I serve as a reviewer on several editorial boards and program committees (among others the open access journals Data, Research Ideas and Outcomes (RiO), Frontiers in Library and Information Science).
 From 2011-2013, I was chairman of the Knowledge Management Forum in Graz.
-I have also been involved in the organization of several editions of Barcamp Graz, and the JTEL Summer School.
+I have also been involved in the organization of the Science 2.0 & Open Science Track at i-KNOW, as well as several editions of Barcamp Graz, and the JTEL Summer School.

 If you want to contact me directly, please send an e-mail to pkraker (at) openknowledgemaps (dot) org.